Types of tobacco: Burley

-Burley tobacco is a light air-cured tobacco used primarily for cigarette production.
-In the United States, it is produced in an eight-state belt with approximately 70 percent produced in Kentucky.
-Tennessee produces approximately 20 percent, with smaller amounts produced in Indiana, North Carolina, Missouri, Ohio, Virginia and West Virginia.
-Burley tobacco is produced in many other countries, with major production in Brazil, Malawi and Argentina.
+Burley tobacco is a light, air-cured tobacco used primarily for cigarette production.
+In the United States, it is produced in an eight-state belt with about 70% produced in Kentucky.
+Tennessee produces around 20%, with smaller amounts produced in Indiana, North Carolina, Missouri, Ohio, Virginia, and West Virginia.
+Burley tobacco is produced in many other countries, with major production in Brazil, Malawi, and Argentina.
 In the U.S., burley tobacco plants are started from pelletized seeds placed in polystyrene trays floated on a bed of fertilized water in March or April.